ax0ryn/writeups/README.md

+## About this repo

-i made this repo to make writeups here, to help people learn
+i made this repo to make writeups so that i can help people learn

 if you like them or wanna support me, please star this repo, i'd really appreciate it. thank you